jadebustos/workshop-rhel8-edge/02-create-image.md

 # Creating the RHEL for edge image

-## Using cockpit to create the image
+## Using Cockpit to create the image

 Log into your RHEL server at 9090 port using the root credentials, go to **Image Builder** and create a new blueprint: